 Forms and Documentation

-You may go to any dentist, however, to find a participating in-network dentist, please visit the MetLife Website, (enter company name: DHE Non-Unit).
+You may go to any dentist, however, you will save money on out-of-pocket dental costs by using a participating in-network dentist.
+To find an in-network dentist, please visit the MetLife Website, (enter company name: DHE Non-Unit).

 Basic Life Insurance